-(2) examining the influence of biology (behavioral genetics and physiology) and the environment on the interaction between identity (gender, religiosity, race/ethnicity), dispositions (personality) and political orientations; and
+(2) examine the influence of biology and the environment on the interaction between identity, dispositions, and political orientations; and

-(3) integrating theories, methods, and technologies from social and biological sciences to bridge the disciplinary silos that sometimes inhibit the advancement of science and knowledge.
+(3) integrate theories, methods, and technologies to bridge the disciplinary silos that sometimes inhibit the advancement of science.

 A repository of my published work (in pre-print form) can be found here: https://scholarworks.iupui.edu/handle/1805/4006/browse?value=Friesen%2C+Amanda&type=author